Energy-saving tumble drying tips

 By Matt Stevens

-Discover the cheapest and most expensive-to-run tumble dryers - and how much you're paying to power yours
+Discover how much the cheapest and most expensive-to-run tumble dryers cost - and how much you're paying to power yours.

 Put us to the test